MaxGurbanli/PentominoSolver/README.md

 ulating a predefined rectangular space with specific objects known as pentominoes.
 The initial phase of the project aims to create efficient algorithms that can arrange a given set of pentominoes to maximize space utilization.

+## Running the project and contributing

+- [ ] Complete this section

 ## Authors